koynoyno/funnow-ci-automation/README.md

 MYFUNNOW_USERNAME=<email>
 MYFUNNOW_PASSWORD=<password>
 ```
-Make sure test user has confirmed their phone number and already applied for test promocodes.
+Make sure test user has confirmed their phone number, already applied for test promocodes, and has saved credit card.

 Open a terminal, run `npm install`, and after that, you can launch tests using the `npx playwright test` command.
 Test suite runs against staging.